ThinkingBeyond/BeyondQuantum-2025/Ayomide Olumide-Attah and Roman Bagdasarian and Francis Ikenye/README.md

 ## Conclusions

 - **Mathematical analysis**: The **discrete Fourier transform**-based modular multiplication achieves a qubit and gate complexity reduction
-- **Empirical analysis**: The significant **speedup factor** depicted significant issues in the implementation of Toffoli gates-based modular exponentiation on the existing hardware
+- **Empirical analysis**: The **speedup factor** revealed significant challenges in the implementation of Toffoli gates-based modular exponentiation on the existing hardware
 - **Scalability**: The discrete Fourier transform-based modular multiplication offers promising results

 ## Future Work